Miles Sanders

-Miles Adam Sanders (born May 1, 1997), nicknamed "Boobie Miles", is an American football running back for the Carolina Panthers of the National Football League (NFL).
-He was drafted by the Philadelphia Eagles in the second round of the 2019 NFL Draft after playing college football at Penn State.
+Miles Adam Sanders (born May 1, 1997), nicknamed "Boobie Miles", is an American professional football running back and kickoff returner for the Dallas Cowboys of the National Football League (NFL).
+He was selected by the Philadelphia Eagles in the second round of the 2019 NFL draft after playing college football for the Penn State Nittany Lions.

-Early years
+Early life

 Miles grew up in Swissvale, a borough nine miles east of downtown Pittsburgh, Pennsylvania, and attended local powerhouse Woodland Hills High School, where he was a three-year starter at running back.
 After winning Pennsylvania's Mr. Football award during his senior year and attending the Under Armour All-America Game, Sanders chose to attend Penn State over a host of other offers, including the local Pittsburgh Panthers.

 College career

 2016 season

 Sanders saw a limited amount of playing time as a true freshman behind teammate Saquon Barkley.
 He received the majority of his reps on special teams this season.
 While returning kicks for Penn State, Sanders set the school record for kicks returned in a season (33).
 He is also ranked second on the program's list for kick return yards in a single season (688), averaging 20.8 yards per return.

-Sanders was selected as a BTN.com All-Big Ten Freshman Team honorable mention.
+Sanders was selected as a BTN.com All-Big Ten Conference Freshman Team honorable mention.